Counting and Joint equidistribution of approximates: Introduction

 \subsubsection{Projections}

-The second natural object to associate with any Diophantine approximation $(p,q)$ is the direction of the vector $(p+ \theta q, q)$, which corresponds to its the projection onto the unit sphere, see for instance \cite{AGT}.
-This second object can be expressed as:
+The second natural object to associate with any Diophantine approximation $(p,q)$ is the direction of the vector $(p + \theta q, q)$, which corresponds to its \emph{projection} onto the unit {sphere; see, for instance, \cite{AGT}.
+This object can be written explicitly as:}